-- the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - (ii) Debt instrument designated at other comprehensive income

-Debt instruments that meet the following conditions are measured subsequently at fair value through other comprehensive income (FVTOCI):
+- the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - Debt instrument designated at other comprehensive income are measured subsequently at fair value through other comprehensive income (FVTOCI):

-- the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling the financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling the financial assets: and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.